AndyIbanez/andyibanez-com/content/posts/understanding-actors-in-the-new-concurrency-model-in-swift.md

 }
 ```

-On the other hand, this is murky waters.
+On the other hand, this is getting into murky waters.
 While we also only reference the `id` field, this method is an instance method.
 It is supposed to be `async` to be isolated.
 Luckily, in this case, we can explicitly mark the method as `nonisolated` to let the compiler know this is not isolated.
 The compiler will treat this method as being "outside" the actor, and move on, as long as you only access immutable properties inside of it.
 If the hasher was using the `dolls` property instead of `id`, this wouldn't work as `dolls` is mutable.

 # The Sendable Type